 It is these three mechanisms that the body uses to regain weight that explain why obesity is a chronic medical condition, “just like asthma, just like depression” says Dr. Laura Reardon, an obesity expert in Halifax.

-Even the most motivated dieters are working against their own biology, and ultimately, almost everyone gains the weight back, often plus a little more.
-This is why successful weight management is not about “just having more willpower” – any program or approach that only focuses on behavior is not going to work over the long-run for most people.
+Even the most motivated dieters are working against their own biology, and ultimately, most people gain the weight back, often plus a little more.
+This is why successful weight management is not about “just having more willpower” – any program or approach that only focuses on behavior is not going to work over the long-run for many people.

 Here’s the good news… there’s a different, and more effective, approach.
 Medical treatments (such as medications or bariatric surgery) can counterbalance the body’s response to weight loss, specifically addressing the way our hunger and fullness hormones change.
 These treatments can help people be successful over the long-run by addressing the biological response that ultimately causes weight regain.